MANSY: Generalizing Neural Adaptive Immersive Video Streaming With Ensemble and Representation Learning: Evaluation

 \textbf{Baselines.} We compare our approach with other state-of-the-art methods.
-Specifically, for viewport prediction, we implement the following baselines for comparison: \begin{itemize} \item \textit{LSTM}~\cite{zhang2019drl360} trains a basic LSTM model for viewport prediction. \item \textit{EPASS360}~\cite{zhang2020epass360} is similar to \textit{LSTM}, except that it leverages model ensemble to explicitly set up three LSTM models and ensembles their prediction results. \item \textit{DVMS}~\cite{guimard2022deep} designs a Gate Recurrent Unit (GRU) model based on variational auto-encoder (VAE), which predicts five viewport trajectories to capture the variation of users' viewing patterns at the cost of multiple forward passes during inference phase. \end{itemize} For bitrate selection, the following baselines are implemented: \begin{itemize} \item \textit{PARIMA}~\cite{chopra2021parima} employs a heuristic algorithm that allocates bitrates to tiles according to their distance to the predicted viewports based on the estimated bandwidth. \item \textit{RLVA}~\cite{jiang2020reinforcement} designs a DRL algorithm for bitrate selection.
+Specifically, for viewport prediction, we implement the following baselines for comparison: \begin{itemize} \item \textit{LR}~\cite{xie2017360probdash} employs a simple linear regression model to predict the trends of viewport movements. \item \textit{LSTM}~\cite{zhang2019drl360} trains a basic LSTM model for viewport prediction. \item \textit{EPASS360}~\cite{zhang2020epass360} is similar to \textit{LSTM}, except that it leverages model ensemble to explicitly set up three LSTM models and ensembles their prediction results. \item \textit{DVMS}~\cite{guimard2022deep} designs a Gate Recurrent Unit (GRU) model based on variational auto-encoder (VAE), which predicts five viewport trajectories to capture the variation of users' viewing patterns at the cost of multiple forward passes during inference phase. \end{itemize} For bitrate selection, the following baselines are implemented: \begin{itemize} \item \textit{PARIMA}~\cite{chopra2021parima} employs a heuristic algorithm that allocates bitrates to tiles according to their distance to the predicted viewports based on the estimated bandwidth. \item \textit{RLVA}~\cite{jiang2020reinforcement} designs a DRL algorithm for bitrate selection.
 It trains the DRL agent to optimize only one single QoE preference. \item \textit{PAAS}~\cite{wu2021paas} proposes a dynamic-preference scheme to train a DRL agent to simultaneously optimize multiple QoE preferences.
-It defines reward as the combination of QoE scores calculated under the current preference and the ones calculated under another randomly sampled preference, so as to alleviate forgetting problem. \end{itemize}
+It defines reward as the combination of QoE scores calculated under the current preference and the ones calculated under another randomly sampled preference, so as to alleviate forgetting problem. \item \textit{Pensieve}~\cite{mao2017neural} is a DRL-based bitrate selection algorithm for traditional non-immersive videos, which allocates the same bitrate to all tiles for each video chunk.
+We implement this method to verify whether the non-immersive video streaming algorithm can work effectively in the case of immersive video streaming. \end{itemize}

 \textbf{Parameter settings.} By default, the number of input-output heads of the proposed MTIO Transformer model is set to $M=3$.
 Besides, we configure $d_e=512, N_{ah}=8, d_k=d_v=64, N_{block}=2$ and the learning rate as 1e-4.
 For bitrate selection, we empirically feed past $k=8$ sample information into the agent.
 The number of filters of all 1D CNN layers is 128, and the stride is 1.
 Their kernel sizes are set to the length of input vectors.
 The size of the FC layer to extract features from QoE preference is set to 128, while the sizes of the last two FC layers are set to 1280, 128, respectively.
 The same setting are applied on the QoE identifier model.
 In addition, we configure the learning rate of the agent as 5e-4, reward discount factor as 0.95, entropy coefficient as 0.02 and weight parameter $\alpha$ as 0.5.
 The learning rate of the QoE identifier is configured as 1e-4.